Who We Are

 The Theatre Centre is a nationally recognized live-arts incubator that serves as a research and development hub for the cultural sector.
 We are a public space, open and accessible to the people of our community, where citizens can imagine, debate, celebrate, protest, unite and be responsible for inventing the future.

-The Theatre Centre’s mission is to nurture artists, invest in ideas and champion new work and new ways of working.
 The company fosters a culture of innovation by embracing risk and questioning traditional notions of failure and success.

 What We Do